Having problems with mobility or the use of your hands is more common than people realize.

 14. Sports Commentator

-Therefore it’s one of the best jobs for people with carpal tunnel who also love sports.
+Therefore, it’s a great job for people with carpal tunnel who also love sports.

 Average yearly income: $52,593 (Salary.com)